hgonomeg/Gravity/README.md

 * Celestial body track prediction
 * Further improve `CB_selector`, `CB_gen` and `UI_masterpanel`
 	* More key-bindings
-	* Implement a `Textbox` to enter numbers like a celestial body's mass
+	* Utilize the `Textbox` to enter numbers like a celestial body's mass
 	* Add dedicated buttons to choose between the types of celestial bodies
-	* Implement edition of celestial bodies
+	* Implement edition of celestial bodies (eg. properties like mass, velocity etc.)
 	* Print more data in the debug mode
 * Implement loading textures in the global resources manager
 * Design and implement maneuverable spaceship mode
-* Tracing celestial bodies with the camera
+* Implement tracing celestial bodies with the camera
 * Read/Save the simulator state via a dedicated XML/JSON module
 * Quick-saves and restores of the simulator state
 * Optimize rendering
 ## Wuxing
 In the `pairalgo` folder, there is a little animation engine called Wuxing.
 It visualizes how individual-unique-pair iteration algorithms work.
 It was written to serve as a helper in designing efficient algorithms for calculating the force of gravity between every unique pair of celestial bodies.

-It helped in developing the Tianche algorithm.
+It helped in developing the Tianche and Gongshi algorithms.

 ## To consider